 - The ability of a stormwater program to assess an outcome level tends to become progressively more difficult as you assess higher outcome levels (levels 4-6).
 This is because the higher outcome levels assess the impact that the Permittees have on water quality, which requires a much more robust dataset over an extended period of time. - Outcome levels 1-3 (and sometimes 4) are typically assessed using program management data, whereas outcome levels 4-6 are assessed using physical and/or water quality monitoring data. - Each program element may be assessed at one or more outcome levels based on the data and information available.

-Through the annual reports the effectiveness assessment will be expanded and modified as necessary in order to report on key items.
+Through the annual reports the effectiveness assessment will be expanded and modified as necessary

 Outcome Level 6 has already been observed in receiving waters.